PavelPZ/riverpod_navigator/README.md

 ### Testing

-Before developing a GUI, it is good practice to develop and test the invisible part of the application.
+Before developing a GUI, it is good practice to develop and test the invisible part of the application (app model and state).
-To do this, it is advantageous to use dart tests, see:
+It is advantageous to use a dart test environment, see:

 ```dart
   test('navigation test', () async {